Negatseg/Proffessional-portofolio/README.md

 I have reviewed the assignmnet work requirements and developed the website.

 Body:
 The website is develop incorporating html and css codes.
-In the html code, all the required elaments are mentioned and included where as in css I try to style my html and try to make the website more accessible.
+In the html code, all the required elements are mentioned and included where as in the  css I try to style my html and try to make the website more accessible.
 The html contians major sections like header main and footer.
 Conclusion:
 The html is done to incorporate best practces of semantic html.